expo/expo/docs/pages/introduction/why-not-expo.md

 sidebar_title: Limitations
 ---

 Your success will be limited if you don't know the limitations of your tools.
-A good software engineer strives to understand the tradeoffs in the decisions she makes.
+A good software engineer strives to understand the tradeoffs in the decisions they make.

 ## Limitations of the managed workflow